SammyEnigma/winfoom/README.md

 _If you don't have an available proxy, you still can test Winfoom by installing [WinGate](https://www.wingate.com/) and configure it to act as a NTML proxy._

+## Docker image
+Starting with v3.4.0, there is a Docker image for every version on [dockerhub](https://hub.docker.com/repository/docker/ecovaci/winfoom).

+### Create your own image
+If you decide to build your own docker image, here are the steps:
+1. Download the `Source code` archive for a certain release and unpack it.
+2. Execute `mvn clean package -DskipTests` inside the `Source code` directory.
+3. Create the Docker image with: `docker build . --tag winfoom:x.x.x` (replace x.x.x with the application's version)
+4. Instantiate the Docker container with: `docker run -d --name winfoom -p 3129:3129 -p 9999:9999 winfoom:x.x.x`

+You can read [dockerhub](https://hub.docker.com/repository/docker/ecovaci/winfoom) for further instructions.

 # Coding Guidance